sam596/WCA-Stats/bestsinglewithoutsubxaverage/sub10.md

 ## Best Single without a Sub X Average

-*Last updated using WCA Developer Export from Thu Aug 01 at 1110UTC*
+*Last updated using WCA Developer Export from Sun Aug 04 at 1210UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*